-The East Central (ECWCA) supports and promotes the work of college, high school, and community writing centers in the region.
+The East Central Writing Centers Association (ECWCA) supports and promotes the work of secondary, community college, and university writing centers in the region.

 I. The purpose of the ECWCA is to foster communication, scholarship, research, and effective practices among colleagues in writing centers and to provide a forum for discussion of mutual concerns.

 III.
-Registration fees for annual conferences will be used to support the annual conference, additional communication and materials as needed, and for the support of research, scholarship, and awards pertaining to writing centers.
+Registration fees for the annual conference will be used to support the annual conference, additional communication and materials, as needed, and for the support of research, scholarship, and awards pertaining to writing centers.

 IV.
-Board Membership and Terms: The ECWCA will be facilitated by a Board normally comprised of 13 members and representing as fully as possible the faculty, staff, and students who work in writing centers.
-Anyone involved with writing center work within the region is eligible to serve on the Board.
-All and only Board members have voting rights.
+Board Membership and Terms: The ECWCA will be facilitated by a Board that represents the regional writing center community.
+Only ECWCA members are eligible to serve on the Board.

 Vice-President: The ECWCA Vice-President is elected by the membership.
-The EWCA Vice-President serves a total of five years in three positions with increasing leadership responsibility as follows:
+The ECWCA Vice-President serves a total of five years in three positions with increasing leadership responsibility as follows:

 the first two years of service will be as the Vice-President;